13 Things to Do in Brooklyn NYC

 Views from DUMBO| ©Hellotickets

-Once an industrial area full of dreary factories and warehouses, DUMBO is now one of New York's trendiest areas.
-By the late 1970s, DUMBO was home to bohemians and artists who changed the soul of the neighbourhood, which became the epicentre of new art movements and attracted wealthy new neighbours due to its proximity to Manhattan.
+What was once an industrial area full of factories and warehouses is now one of the trendiest spots in New York.
+In the late 1970s, bohemians and artists settled in DUMBO and changed the soul of the neighbourhood, which became the epicentre of new artistic movements that attracted wealthy new residents due to its proximity to Manhattan.

 What to see in DUMBO?